man455/wordpress-job-manager/readme.txt

 == Installation ==

+Job Manager Requires:
+* WordPress 2.9 or later
+* PHP 5 or later

 = The Good Way =

 1. In your WordPress Admin, go to the Add New Plugins page